entur/cloud-logging/guides/web.md

    * correlation-id-trace-spring-boot-web

 ## Running applications locally
-For 'classic' on-line log output when running a server locally (i.e. when no log accumulation tool is involved), additionally add the logging test artifacts to the main scope during local execution only.
+For 'classic' one-line log output when running a server locally (i.e. when no log accumulation tool is involved), additionally add the logging test artifacts to the main scope during local execution only.

  * Maven: Use profiles
  * Gradle: Use configurations.
 See example.